In this article: Discover the best yoga poses for the Heart chakra and their benefits!

 5. Puppy Pose – Anahatasana

 To get into Puppy Pose, start in a tabletop position with your hands below your shoulders and your knees below your hips.

 Slowly and gently bring your forehead to the floor, arching your back up towards the ceiling as you do so.

 As you relax into this pose, focus on releasing any tension from your body and mind.

-This will help you to feel grounded, opening up the heart chakra and allowing loving energy to flow freely.
+This will help you feel grounded, opening up the heart chakra and allowing loving energy to flow freely.

-For those with a little more mobility, you can alternatively take your chest and chin to the floor.
+If you have a little more mobility, you can alternatively take your chest and chin to the floor.

 If you feel any sharp sensation or pain from the compression of the neck, come out gently and put your forehead back on the earth.

-The Puppy Pose has many benefits, such as reducing stress and anxiety, lowering blood pressure, easing insomnia, and improving digestion.
+Puppy Pose has many benefits, such as reducing stress and anxiety, lowering blood pressure, easing insomnia, and improving digestion.